Nanovor: Armor Mechanics

 damage, the Nanovor would only take 25 points of damage.

 Speed Mechanics

 The Nanovor that attacked first in battle was determined based on the speed of every Nanovor in the battle at that time.
 Their speed values directly corresponded to their chances of attacking first.
 This means that if there were two Nanovor fighting, one of them having 80 speed and the other having 20, the chances of one going first would be 80/20.

 Story

-As the Earth terraformed into an oxygen based environment, Nanovor went extinct covering the planet with their corpses becoming what we know as sand, crystal and silicon.
-In 1961, scientists first pulsed electricity through a silicon chip, awakening the dormant creatures.
-Today, Nanovor live inside everything with a computer chip and are transmitted via the Internet.
-Our computers are infested!
-Nanovor must produce massive amounts of adrenaline to survive in our oxygen based environment.
-Good thing they love to battle - Nanovor fight to live and live to fight!
+As Earth developed an oxygen-rich atmosphere, the Nanovor became extinct, with their remains forming matierals such as sand, crystal and silicon.
+According to the game's backstory, electrical activity in silicon chips reawakened dormant Nanovor in 1961.
+They subsequently spread through computer chips and the Internet.

+Nanover require large amounts of adrenaline to survive in Earth's atmosphere, which drives their tendency to battle one another.

 Game-related information

 An announcement made on December 13, 2010, scheduled the official discontinuation of the game, which took place on December 31, 2010.

 The game could originally be played in two formats: on the computer and via the Nanoscope, an accessory released in October 2009 that allowed for single and multi-player gaming while on the go.
 The game could be downloaded directly from the Nanovor site, or a DVD-ROM disk found in various items.
 When players open the game, they could battle others, manage their Nanovor and profile, and more.
 On the desktop version, players had the option of playing local singleplayer or online multi-player.